Harald-U/workshop-openshift-on-ibm-cloud/7-source-to-image.md

 $ oc new-app s2i-open-liberty:latest~/. --name=authors-s2i
 ```

-After this you should see this:
+After executing these commands you should see this:

 <kbd><img src="images/lab-7-step-7.png" /></kbd>

 ### Step 6

-If you look in the OpenShift Web Console now, you will see that the build failed which is to be expected:
+If you look in the OpenShift Web Console now, you will see that the build failed -- which is to be expected:

 <kbd><img src="images/lab-7-step-7-1.png" /></kbd>